Gene editing panel

 Professor Gary Hawke FRSNZ - Gary Hawke is now Emeritus Professor, Victoria University of Wellington, and Senior Fellow, NZ Institute of Economic Research.

-Professor Mark Henaghan FRSNZ - Mark Henaghan is Professor and Dean of the Faculty of Law at Otago University in New Zealand and is a Barrister and Solicitor of the High Court of New Zealand.
+Professor Mark Henaghan FRSNZ - Mark Henaghan is Professor of Law at the University of Auckland and former Dean of the Faculty of Law at the University of Otago and is a Barrister and Solicitor of the High Court of New Zealand.

 Professor Lisa Matisoo-Smith FRSNZ - Lisa Matisoo-Smith is the Professor of Biological Anthropology in the Department of Anatomy at the University of Otago.